 Once the pork has been brined for the adequate period you can move to the next step.

 Remove the cured pork bellies from the bags and rinse well under cold water.
+Now we want to soak the pork for at least an hour to 2 hours at the longest.
+A large container or Ziplock bag will work fine.
+Fill with cold water and pop in the belly.
+After the soak dry the pork with paper towels to remove all the moisture.
 Place the pork, rind side down in a container and cover lightly with plastic wrap.
 Refrigerate the pork for 24 hours.
 This step is very important.
 During this stage the pork is forming pellicle, the proteins are forming a skin over the meat for which the smoke will adhere to.
 Do not skip this stage, it is what gives the pork belly the smoky bacon flavour.

 Getting the smoker ready!